 A junior Marketing Director earns between €48K and €75K

 “Manager of International Development in Fashion and Luxury Industries” Post Graduate Degree

-State accredited Diploma with Level 7* registration under the National Register of Professional Certifications (RNCP) – Certification in process of renewal.
+State accredited Diploma with Level 7* registration under the National Register of Professional Certifications (RNCP).
 Accessible via VAE (Validation of Acquired Work Experience)